buddhist-uni/buddhist-uni.github.io/_content/essays/bombu-buys-a-car_bermant-g.md

 pages: 2
 ---

-> It was about saving my psychological cake while I drove around happily eating it.
-When I could finally admit this to myself, I saw that the license plate had to go ...

 > Bombu refers to a foolish being such as myself.

+> When I
+could finally admit this to myself, I saw that the license plate had to go ...